lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 <h2>Debug using Eclipse (GUI) on a specific queue</h2>
 First get an interactive PBS session using
 <pre><code>qsub -q QUEUENAME -I -X</code></pre>
-Find out what "-q" "-I" and "-X" mean by typing
+You can find out what "-q" "-I" and "-X" mean by typing
 <pre><code>man qsub</code></pre>
 Then launch Eclipse
 If you forget "-X" you will probably get a command line message saying that "Eclipse: Cannot open display" and in the error log "org.eclipse.swt.SWTError: No more handles [gtk_init_check() failed]"
+If for some reason Eclipse cannot locate JVM (Java Virtual Machine) in the current path (you may get a message saying "A java Runtime Environment (JRE) or Java Development kit (JDK) must be available in order to run Eclipse.
+No Java virtual machine was found after searching the following locations: /home/.../jre/bin/java in your current PATH"), take a look at <a href="http://stackoverflow.com/questions/2030434/eclipse-no-java-jre-jdk-no-virtual-machine">this post</a>.

 <h2>Monitor with qstat</h2>
 The qstat command provides the status of all jobs and queues in the cluster.
 The most useful options are: